Skyost/EzLocalization/README.md

 );
 ```

-> The definition of `ezLocalization` is best done outside of the `build` method.
-> If you want, you can use the `EzLocalizationBuilder` which is an useful widget that does all of this for you.

 Then you create a folder named `languages` in your `assets` directory with the defined languages in it.
 An example structure could be :